Enhanced quantum illumination of a lossy target: A sequential interaction model: Conclusion

 \section{Conclusion}

 In this work, the QI protocol has been modeled by incorporating the sequential interaction of the signal with a noisy environment, followed by its interaction with the target.
 This model is more realistic than the ones used in literature in the sense that it allows us to explicitly incorporate the effect of a target that is both lossy and not in thermal equilibrium with its surroundings.
-The target is assumed to be lossy and not in thermal equilibrium with the environment, and is modeled as a low-reflectivity beam splitter.
+The target is modeled as a low-reflectivity beam splitter with its own thermal contribution, independent of the environmental thermal noise.
 Within this framework, a comparative study of CI, employing CS, and QI, employing the TMSS, has been carried out using two performance metrics: the SNR and the QCB.

 The analysis shows that, despite the presence of additional thermal noise from the target and attenuation of the signal due to its low reflectivity, the TMSS continues to outperform the CS, not only in the low photon-number regime but also for moderate signal strengths (e.g., $N \approx 4$).
 Moreover, the performance gain is more pronounced for low-reflectivity targets than for perfectly reflecting ones, reaching values as high as $3\,\mathrm{dB}$.
 This indicates that QI with TMSS is particularly advantageous for detecting lossy targets.
 In addition, to account for the scenarios in which the phase shift acquired by the signal may be unknown or fluctuating, we have analyzed the phase-averaged performance by integrating the SNR over all possible values of $\phi$.
 The resulting averaged gain remains significantly greater than unity over a broad range of signal strength of the probe state, reaching values up to $14\,\mathrm{dB}$ for highly lossy targets.
 This demonstrates that the quantum advantage persists even in the absence of phase information.